schultzyyy271/YTPlusRevanced/README.md

 ## Integrated Tweaks

-All tweaks are compiled inline into a single `YouTubePlusRevanced.dylib`, except iSponsorBlock which ships as its own dylib.

 | Tweak | Author | Description |
 |---|---|---|
 | **YouPiP** | [PoomSmart](https://github.com/PoomSmart) | Native Picture-in-Picture for YouTube videos |